Purple Dead Nettle

 Cultivation: Typical growing conditions are full sun to light shade and moist fertile soil.
 The foliage is little bothered by disease and insect pests.
 This plant develops quickly during the cool weather of spring.

-Faunal Associations: According to Müller (1873/1883) of Germany, the nectar of the flowers attracts long-tongued bees, including honeybees, bumblebees, and Anthophorid bees.
+Faunal Associations: According to Müller (1873/1883) of Germany, the nectar of the flowers attracts long-tongued bees, including honeybees, bumblebees, and Anthophorine bees (Anthophora spp.).
 Another visitor sucking nectar from the flowers was Bombylius major (Giant Bee Fly), which also occurs in North America.

 Photographic Location: Along the bank of a drainage canal in Urbana, Illinois.